How to Get Power of Attorney for a Parent

 Updated: Thursday 8th January 2026

-Understanding what a Lasting Power of Attorney does
+What does a Lasting Power of Attorney do?

-A Lasting Power of Attorney is a legal document made by your parent, known as the donor.
-It gives authority to one or more trusted people, called attorneys, to make decisions on their behalf if capacity is lost.
+It’s a legal document made by someone, known as the donor, giving authority to trusted people, called attorneys, to make decisions on the donor’s behalf, but only if mental capacity is lost.

-There are two separate LPAs in England and Wales.
-One covers health and welfare decisions, such as medical treatment, care arrangements, and where someone lives.
-The other covers property and financial affairs, including bank accounts, bills, pensions and property.
+There are two separate types in England and Wales.
+One covers health and welfare decisions, which could be things like treatment and care arrangements.
+The other covers property and financial affairs, which means things like bank accounts, bills and property.

-Why timing matters when arranging Power of Attorney
+Does timing matters when arranging Power of Attorney?

-An LPA can only be made while your parent has mental capacity.
-This means they must understand what the document is, what powers they are giving, and who they are appointing.
+Crucially, an LPA can only be made while your parent has mental capacity.
+This means they must understand what the document is, what powers they’re granting and who they are appointing as their attorneys.

-If capacity is lost before an LPA is completed and registered, family members cannot simply step in.
-Instead, an application to the Court of Protection is required, which can take many months, cost significantly more, and involve ongoing supervision.
-Putting an LPA in place early keeps control with your parent and avoids unnecessary stress for everyone involved.
+If capacity is lost before an LPA is completed and registered, family members can’t simply step in to pick up where their parent left off.
+An application to the Court of Protection is required, which can take many months, cost more than just applying for your Power of Attorney and will involve ongoing supervision.
+Putting an LPA in place early keeps control with your parent while they still have capacity and avoids unnecessary Court of Protection stress for everyone involved.

-How to approach the conversation with your parent
+How can you approach the conversation with a parent

-Raising the topic of Power of Attorney can feel sensitive.
-A calm, open discussion focused on protection rather than loss of independence often helps.
-Many parents find reassurance in knowing they remain in control by choosing their own attorneys and setting boundaries around decisions.
+Raising the topic of LPA’s can be tricky.
+An open and planned discussion focused on protection, rather than loss of independence, often helps.
+Many parents find reassurance knowing they remain in control by setting clear, legally binding boundaries around decisions.

-Framing the conversation around planning, peace of mind, and making things easier for the family can make it feel like a practical step rather than an emotional one.
+Framing the conversation around planning, peace of mind and making things easier for the whole family can make it feel like a practical thing to do, rather than an emotional and dangerous one where they lose control of their independence.

-Your parent decides who to appoint as attorney.
-This could be one child, several children acting together, or another trusted person.
-Replacement attorneys can also be named in case circumstances change.
+Your parent will need to decide who to appoint as an attorney.
+This could be your children or another trusted person.
+Replacement attorneys can also be useful to name, just in case circumstances change in the future.

-The LPA forms can be completed online or on paper.
-They require accurate details and clear choices about how decisions should be made.
-Mistakes are common, which is why many families use a guided online service like Power of Attorney Online to reduce the risk of rejection and delays.
+The LPA forms must be completed clearly and accurately.
+Mistakes are common, which is why many families use a guided online service like Power of Attorney Online to eliminate the risk of rejection and delays.

 Signing, witnessing, and registering the LPA

-The signing process must follow a strict order.
-Your parent signs first, followed by a certificate provider who confirms they understand the document and are not under pressure.
+The signing process follows a strict order.
+The parent signs first, followed by a certificate provider who confirms they understand the LPA and are not being coerced into it.
 Attorneys then sign to confirm their role.
-Each signature must be properly witnessed.
+Each signature must, of course, be properly witnessed.

-The completed LPA must be registered with the Office of the Public Guardian before it can be used.
-There is a registration fee per document, and processing usually takes several weeks.
+The signed LPA must be registered with the Office of the Public Guardian before it can be used.
+There is a registration fee per document, and processing usually takes around 10 weeks.
 Until registration is complete, the LPA has no legal authority.

 Avoiding common problems and delays

-Thousands of applications are rejected each year due to missing signatures, incorrect dates, or misunderstandings about roles.
-Taking time, following clear guidance and having forms checked before submission can save months of delay.
+Thousands of applications are rejected each year due to things like missing signatures or incorrect dates.
+Taking your time, following clear guidance and having the forms checked before submission can save months of delay.

-Arranging Power of Attorney for a parent is a practical act of care.
-It protects their wishes, reduces uncertainty, and gives the whole family confidence about the future.
-With the right support, it can be completed smoothly and without unnecessary stress.
+Arranging Power of Attorney for a parent is a very practical thing to do.
+It protects their wishes, reduces uncertainty and can give the whole family confidence about the future, if the worst happens.
+With the right support, it shouldn’t be a stressful experience.

 - Complete in as little as 15 minutes